 There are not a lot of hydrogen refueling stations outside of some of the largest cities across the globe, and so it will likely be difficult for you to find refueling stations consistently.
-In addition, hydrogen-powered vehicles are still very expensive, keeping them outside of the reasonable reach of most people.
+In addition, hydrogen-powered vehicles are still expensive, keeping them outside of the reasonable reach of most people.
 For example, the starting price of a 2021 Toyota Mirai is $49,500.

 Good Hydrogen Cars On The Market

-If you really want to buy a hydrogen vehicle right now, you will need to live in California if you live in the U.S. If you do and are up for the challenge, there are a couple of solid options on the market.
+If you really want to buy a hydrogen vehicle right now, you may need to live in California, if you live in the U.S. If you do and are up for the challenge, there are a couple of solid options on the market.

-The 2018 Toyota Mirai fuel cell electric vehicle is beautiful and comes with three years or $15,000 worth of free fuel, whichever comes first.
-It can drive approximately 300 miles without needing to refuel and takes only 5 minutes to do so once you need to.
-You can lease it for around $349 a month or purchase it for a cool $58,365, but it is only available in the state of California.
+The 2021 Toyota Mirai fuel cell electric vehicle is beautiful and comes with six years or $15,000 worth of free fuel, whichever comes first.
+It can drive approximately 400 miles without needing to refuel and takes only five minutes to do so once you need to.
+You can purchase it for a base price of $49,500.
+However, it is only available in California and Oahu, Hawaii.